Majorana bound state parity exchanges in planar Josephson junctions

+{Treating the tunnel coupling terms $\Lambda_o$ and $\Lambda_e$ as small parameters, we now use perturbation theory to evaluate their effect on the energy levels $\varepsilon_0$ and $\varepsilon_1$ of the quantum dot.} The modified energy levels { up to second order in perturbation strength } take the form

 where $\Delta\varepsilon=\varepsilon_1-\varepsilon_0$ and $N_{12} = \langle \Gamma_{12}^\dagger\Gamma_{12} \rangle $ is the initial parity of the MBS.
-It is notable then, that the parity dependent shift in energy levels scales as $\frac{|\Lambda_e|^2-|\Lambda_0|^2}{\varepsilon_1-\varepsilon_0}$, and thus, is only measurable when the even and odd sector couplings have different magnitudes~\cite{QPaper,Steiner}.
-On moving the MBS away from the dot, the perturbative shift vanishes.
-Since the quantum dot measures MBS parity in a non-destructive way involving no hybridization, the measurement may be performed multiple times by repeating the cycle of turning on interaction by moving the MBS pair close to the dot and measurement of the charge, and then undoing the measurement if the desired outcome is not obtained by making a different pair interact with the dot.
-Over many such cycles, the desired outcome of complete parity exchange between the dot and the MBS pair occurs.
-We utilize these concepts in our key proposed scheme, where parity exchanges between pairs of MBS are mediated by the quantum dot.
+It is notable then, that the parity-dependent shift in energy levels scales as $\frac{|\Lambda_e|^2-|\Lambda_0|^2}{\varepsilon_1-\varepsilon_0}$, and thus, is only measurable when the even and odd sector couplings have different magnitudes~\cite{QPaper,Steiner}. { That is, the spectrum of the quantum dot is now parity dependent.
+Over repeated measurements, the probability distribution describing the occupation of the dot is obtained as a function of $\Delta\varepsilon$.
+This distribution is different for the two possible parity states of the coupled Majorana, thus offering a way to measure the parity of the MBS by measuring the quantum dot.
+This repeated measurement process also collapses the MBS pair coupled to it. } On moving the MBS away from the dot, the perturbative shift vanishes.
+Since the quantum dot measures MBS parity in a non-destructive way involving no hybridization, the { process} may be performed multiple times by repeating the cycle of turning on interaction by moving the MBS pair close to the dot and measurement of the charge, and then undoing the measurement if the desired outcome is not obtained by making a different pair interact with the dot.